 Skip to content

-Understanding DoD Impact Levels
+Understanding Impact Levels

 The Department of Defense (DoD) uses Impact Levels (IL) to classify information systems based on the potential consequences if their data is compromised.
 This classification ensures that each system has appropriate security measures.